EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 };
 ```

-*Note: A table's schema cannot be modified while it has data in it.
-If you need to make changes to a table's schema in any way, you first need to remove all its rows*
+*Note: A table's data structure cannot be modified while it has data in it.
+If you need to make changes to a table's schema in any way, you first need to remove all its rows.
+Thus, it's important to design your multi_index data structures carefully*

-Add the `struct` in `private` as a private field:
+Add the `struct` in the `private` namespace.

 ```cpp
 #include <eosiolib/eosio.hpp>